firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 If the submission has failed, the `status` attribute will show `delivery_failed`.
 The `status_reason` attribute will provide further information about the error.
 For example, if the `amount` attribute in the payment resource is missing, the status reason will indicate "attributes.amount:may not be null.
 Value passed was null".

 The status reason varies according to different error cases.
-In case several attributes are missing, it will list all missing fields.
+If several attributes are missing, it will list all missing fields.

 ### Example: Creating a Payment Resource Without an Amount Field